dankamongmen/scblockchain/README.md

 a TXSpec for the requesting ConsortiumMember, a TXSpec for the referenced ExternalLookup, and a JSON payload.
-* `lauth`: generate a LookupAuth transaction. takes as its arguments a TXSpec for the referenced LookupAuthReq, and a filename containing the patient's symmetric key.
+* `lauth`: generate a LookupAuth transaction. takes as its arguments a TXSpec for the referenced LookupAuthReq, a TXSpec for the unveiled Patient, and a filename containing the patient's symmetric key.
 * `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, a filename containing the raw symmetric key, and an arbitrary JSON payload.
 This payload will be